cvarney/telco_customer_churn/README.md

 Here we see that the `Contract`, `OnlineSecurity`, `TechSupport`, `InternetService`, `OnlineBackup`, `PaymentMethod`, and `DeviceProtection` are likely to be relevant features in our model.

 # Methodology
-To analyze this data set, we will consider models for binary classification: Perceptron, LogisticRegresion, Support Vector Machines (SVM), $k$-Nearest Neighbors (KNN), and Random Forest.
+To analyze this data set, we will consider popular models for binary classification covered in this course: Perceptron, LogisticRegresion, Support Vector Machines (SVM), $k$-Nearest Neighbors (KNN), and Random Forest.

+* The Perceptron learning rule is based on the MCP neuron model and is guaranteed to converge if the data is linearly separable.
+This approach minimizes misclassification errors.However, the main flaw with this algorithm is that it will never converge if the classes are not perfectly separable.
+* The logistic regression approach models the probability of an outcome being a certain value.
+It is a widely used model that is best applied for linearly separable classes and predicts a binary outcome.
+* The SVM algorithm maximizes the margin between the decision boundary and the nearest training examples, this leads to lower generalization errors.
+* The KNN method is a nonparametric model that memorizes the training set and makes no assumptions about the dataset, however it is a computationally expensive approach.
+For every item we wish to classify, it finds the k-nearest neighbors and determines the class label based on a majority of the neighbors.
+* Random forest improves the accuracy compared to an individual decision tree by generating many trees and combining them.
+This reduces overfitting with increased computational costs.

 ## Model Comparison
 To compare the models, I ran a 5-fold cross-validation on the default settings for each model.
 Those results are shown in the table below: